AdvaniaSE/PowerShellFundamentals/04. Commands and Methods/Detailed.md

 # Examine possible methods that can provide the amount of objects in an array
 Get-Member -InputObject $MyCommands

-# Call the length property
+# Call the count or length property
+$MyCommands.Count
 $MyCommands.Length

 ```